 The LCLUC program has a priority to develop the scientific understanding of the consequences of land cover or land use changes, for example on biogeochemical cycles (e.g. carbon and nitrogen), the hydrological cycle or human livelihoods.
 Recently such changes are being studied in the context of sustainability.
 In some regions there is an expansion of agriculture into more natural areas.
 In other regions there is an intensification of land use for food production.
 The program is interested in understanding impacts of extensification and the consequences of intensified management of agricultural, agroforestry, and grazing systems, particularly in the tropics and subtropics.
 We are also interested in measuring the longer-term degradation of forested and rangeland ecosystems that occurs.
 LCLUC researchers are encouraged to use both remote sensing and in-situ data, integrated with geographic information system (GIS) techniques, in a manner which enables improved assessments of the impacts of land cover and land use change, the vulnerability of social systems and ecosystems, and the options for more sustainable land uses.

 Modeling and Implications

-- Amazon Basin: The Amazon Basin is a key target area for NASA LCLUC activities.
-In order to tie closely to other parts of the ESE program, LCLUC joined in a solicitation with the NASA Terrestrial Ecology Program's LBA activity as part of the Large-Scale Biosphere-Atmosphere Experiment in Amazonia (LBA).
+- The Amazon Basin: where the LCLUC program joined in a solicitation with the NASA Terrestrial Ecology Program's LBA activity as part of the Large-Scale Biosphere-Atmosphere Experiment in Amazonia (LBA).